ujtk6014/WolveZ_CANSAT2020/README.md

 # WolveZ CANSAT2020
-Mission codein Python for Keio Wolve'Z CaSat project 2020
+Mission code in Python for Keio Wolve'Z CaSat project 2020

 ## Description: About our CanSat
   CanSat is a small satellite sized approximately as small as soda can.